bubl-ai/llamaindex/builders/getting_started/README.md

 ## What is RAG?

-Retrieval-Augmented Generation (RAG) provides an alternative1.
+Retrieval-Augmented Generation (RAG) provides an alternative.
 This technique focuses on context augmentation to achieve more precise text generation tailored to your specific data.

 Key steps in RAG implementation: